xsquawkbox/xsb2-manual/source/getting-started.rst

 .. admonition:: Further Information

-   XSquawkBox does not and will not support the concurrent injection of traffic from multiple sources.
+   The injection of traffic from multiple source is not supported by XSquawkBox and never will be.

    Such behaviour, if permitted, would create severe difficulties for controllers in sequencing and separating you as they would have to account for "phantom" aircraft they cannot see.

-   Do not contact the developers about this.

 Installing XSquawkBox
 =====================